mohitjeswani01/badminton-coach/README.md

 ## 📝 License

-This project is built for the Stream x Google AI Hackathon.
+This project is Built for the Vision Possible: Agent Protocol hackathon..

 ---